Matthewduff52/Cave-Test/README.txt

 - This project originated as a thought experiment after seeing The Science Elf on YouTube run a minecraft server on a computer from 1965.
 How early could a game such as Minecraft have been developed, given the technological constraints of earlier eras?

-- The current version of Cave test is ct-210601, given the same versioning style as rd-132211 (Minecraft).
+- The current version of Cave test is ct-210601, given the same versioning style as Minecraft version rd-132211 (ddhhmm).

-- The function is very similar to versions following rd-132211.
+- The function is very similar to Minecraft Pre-Classic versions.
 This version includes movement controls, and breaking and placing blocks.
 Three blocks are available, selectable with the 1, 2, and 3 keys and can be placed on a 24x24x24 world map.
 This latest version now includes simple shadow rendering along with independent textures for each block face.

 How To download and play Cave Test: